david-mcgurrin/js-modules-chrome-extension/README.md

-# js-modules-chrome-extension
+# JS Modules
-Chrome extension that uses Parceljs to allow for ES6 modules in content scripts
+Chrome extension that uses Parceljs to allow for ES6 modules in content scripts.